missing cover art

 Since NetHack is a roguelike, everything is represented as a top-down view of the current dungeon level, where the walls, the floor, and all items, characters and monsters are ASCII characters.
 More recent versions of the game also include an official set of graphical tiles which can be turned on at the player's option.

-There are no GP32 screenshots for this game.
+There are no GP32 user screenshots for this game.

 Part of the Following Groups